Michael-Haddad0/DataSci_Course/Assignments/README.md

 ## Asignments

-* Assignment 1: Variations on the regression model for the King County housing prices.
+* Assignment 1: Variations on the model for predicting King County housing prices.